 - 1. Please follow the standardized ICR/FCR format provided in the handbook and provided in class as templates for this clinic.
-Please note new telepractice protocol for the Fall, 2020 term. - 2.
+Please note any new Telepractice protocols for the Fall, 2021 term. - 2.
 Please edit all submitted reports including mechanics (e.g., spelling, grammar) and formatting (e.g., margins, font, etc.). - 3.
 Please comply with all HIPAA regulations (i.e., use of "the client," client file #, and date of birth only). - 4.
 For all edits, please use the software's editing tool (e.g., "track changes" in Microsoft Word) or follow the assigned Clinical Instructor's instructions.
 There will be no email, password protected submissions of documentation.
-All submissions of documentation will be via Canvas.
+All submissions of documentation will be via Canvas and Microsoft Teams.